Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Combining Evolutionary Algorithm with Integer Programming for the MKP

-In this subsection, we introduce the procedure of finding good partial assignments from solution set and exploring the search space specified by the partial assignments to find high-quality solutions.
-The main idea is to divide the items into two parts, the fixed part and the free part.
-Then we generate a partial assignment for the fixed part and explore the free part with integer programming.
-The \textsc{findSolutionFromSS} procedure is shown in Algorithm \ref{alg:fsss}.
-It decides items in the fixed part at lines 1-8.
-To generate partial assignments, it assigns values to the items in the fixed part at lines 13-25, which compose a partial assignment.
-To find high-quality solutions, it fixes the partial assignment and employ integer programming to explore the specified search space to determine the values of the free part.
+In this subsection, we introduce how to extract good partial assignments from the population.
+The idea is to divide the items into two parts: the fixed part and the free part.
+Then we generate a partial assignment for the fixed part and explore the free part with an exact algorithm.
+The \emph{extractFromPopulation} procedure is shown in Algorithm \ref{alg:fsss}.
+It decides items in the fixed part at lines 1-8 and then assigns values to the items in the fixed part at lines 13-25 to generate a partial assignment.
+The details of the algorithm are as follows.

 Firstly, each item $i$ is associated with a score $\delta_i$ defined as: